-The structure of Mpro was characterized through native mass spectrometry and drift tube ion mobility to elucidate the collision cross sections of its dimer and monomer species as well as probe the influence of the active site on the structure and functionality of the protease.
+The structure of M^{pro} was characterized through native mass spectrometry and drift tube ion mobility to elucidate the collision cross sections of its dimer and monomer species as well as probe the influence of the active site on the structure and functionality of the protease.
 The dimer retained a more rigid, compact structure around its active site, whereas the monomer is more unstructured in this region owing to unfolding and absence of many intramolecular interactions as indicated by UVPD data.
-While published X-ray and cryo-EM structures have depicted this intact dimer protease structure, UVPD has provided additional details about the regions that may undergo disruption of noncovalent interactions and lose structural organization based on the observation of increased fragmentation around the active site. vT-ESI studies determined a melting temperature of approximately $43^{\circ}C \pm 2^{\circ}C$ for the dimer and $50^{\circ}C \pm$ 2°C for the monomer, suggesting an initial thermal dissociation pathway before subsequent unfolding of the monomer species.
+While published X-ray and cryo-EM structures have depicted this intact dimer protease structure, UVPD has provided additional details about the regions that may undergo disruption of non-covalent interactions and lose structural organization based on the observation of increased fragmentation around the active site. vT-ESI studies determined a melting temperature of approximately $30^{\circ}C \pm 2^{\circ}C$ for the dimer and $36^{\circ}C$ \pm 2°C for the monomer, suggesting an initial thermal dissociation pathway before subsequent unfolding of the monomer species.
 Thermodynamic parameters extracted from Van't Hoff plots revealed that dissociation of the dimeric complex was driven through an entropic process, whereas thermal unfolding was consistent with an enthalpically-promoted process.
-Understanding the thermodynamics of Mpro provides insights into the overall stability, folding and unfolding pathways, and interactions of the protease which may be critical for its role in cellular processes and to accelerate targeted drug development. vT-ESI analysis of the dimeric complexes containing one of four inhibitors showed enhanced stability based on increased melting temperatures as well as overall lower average charge states.
-While these small molecules have been shown previously to inhibit Mpro, mass spectrometry has allowed determination of thermodynamic parameters for each Mproeinhibitor complex.
-While no thermal dissociation is observed when Mpro is bound to an inhibitor, differing pathways of unfolding and stability can be seen through the four inhibitors tested.
-While Mpro•11A and Mpro•11B demonstrate entropically driven unfolding mechanisms, the boceprevir and GC-376 complexes follow more enthalpically driven pathways.
+Understanding the thermodynamics of M^{pro} provides insights into the overall stability, folding and unfolding pathways, and interactions of the protease which may be critical for its role in cellular processes and to accelerate targeted drug development. vT-ESI analysis of the dimeric complexes containing each of four inhibitors showed enhanced stability based on increased melting temperatures as well as overall lower average charge states.
+While these small molecules have been shown previously to inhibit M^{pro}, mass spectrometry has allowed determination of thermodynamic parameters for each M^{pro}•inhibitor complex.
+While no thermal dissociation is observed when M^{pro} is bound to an inhibitor, differing pathways of unfolding and stability are seen through the four inhibitors tested.
+M^{pro}•11A and M^{pro}•11B demonstrate entropically driven unfolding mechanisms, whereas the boceprevir and GC-376 complexes follow more enthalpically driven pathways.